IMechanized/ConstructionBidHub/DEPLOY.md

 2. Vercel will build and deploy your application
 3. Once deployment is complete, you can access your application at the provided URL

-## Troubleshooting Vercel Deployment

-If you encounter issues during deployment, check the following:

-1. **Database Connection Issues**:
-   - Ensure your DATABASE_URL is correct
-   - Check if the database allows connections from Vercel's IP ranges
-   - Verify that the database user has appropriate permissions

-2. **Build Errors**:
-   - Check the build logs in Vercel for specific error messages
-   - Ensure all dependencies are correctly listed in package.json

-3. **Runtime Errors**:
-   - Check the function logs in Vercel for runtime errors
-   - You may need to adjust the serverless function timeout if your application requires more time to initialize

-## Important Notes

-1. **Serverless Limitations**:
-   - Vercel functions have execution time limits (typically 10-60 seconds)
-   - Connections to databases may experience cold starts
-   - Background jobs won't persist indefinitely

-2. **Database Performance**:
-   - Use connection pooling if available
-   - Consider using Neon's serverless driver for better performance

-3. **Environment Variables**:
-   - All sensitive information should be stored as environment variables
-   - Never commit sensitive values to your repository
+### 6. Verify Deployment

+After deployment, verify these key areas:
+1. Check that the main app loads correctly (UI and static assets)
+2. Test API endpoints (e.g., `/api/health`)
+3. Verify database connectivity
+4. Check authentication flows

+## Structure of Our Vercel Deployment

+The application uses a dual-handler approach:

+1. **API Handler** (`api/index.ts`):
+   - Handles all API routes (`/api/*`)
+   - Manages database connections
+   - Handles authentication and sessions

+2. **Static Content Handler** (`index.ts`):
+   - Serves the built frontend application
+   - Handles client-side routing
+   - Falls back to serving index.html for SPA routing

+This separation ensures optimal performance in the serverless environment.

+## Troubleshooting Common Issues

+### 404 Errors on Page Load

+If you encounter 404 errors when accessing the application:

+1. Check the Function Logs in the Vercel dashboard
+2. Verify that both handlers (API and static) are deployed correctly
+3. Ensure the routes in `vercel.json` are correctly configured
+4. Check that the build process completed successfully

+### Database Connection Issues

+If you encounter database connectivity problems:

+1. Verify your `DATABASE_URL` environment variable
+2. Check if the serverless connection is configured correctly
+3. Ensure your database provider allows connections from Vercel's IP ranges
+4. Increase the function timeout if you experience cold start issues

+### Building Issues

+If the build process fails:

+1. Check the build logs for specific error messages
+2. Ensure all dependencies are correctly listed in package.json
+3. Verify that your build command (`npm run build`) works locally
+4. Consider using a newer Node.js version in Vercel settings

+## Performance Optimization

+For optimal performance on Vercel:

+1. Keep serverless functions small and focused
+2. Minimize cold start times by reducing dependencies
+3. Utilize edge caching for static assets
+4. Consider using Vercel's Edge Functions for latency-sensitive operations

 ## Monitoring and Logging

-Vercel provides built-in monitoring and logging.
-You can view logs by:
+Vercel provides built-in monitoring and logging:

-1. Going to your project in the Vercel dashboard
+1. Use the Vercel dashboard to view function logs
-2. Clicking on a deployment
+2. Set up alerts for deployment failures
-3. Navigating to "Functions" and selecting a function to view its logs
+3. Monitor function execution times
+4. Consider integrating additional monitoring tools like Sentry